 BUILDING THE FOUNDATION

 Available in English.
-Spanish coming in 2020!
+Spanish!

 RenewalWorks is a great place to begin for congregational development!
 This five- month plan is being used across the Episcopal Church to help congregations focus on spiritual growth for congregational growth.
 It needs a team of 9 – 15 people, including clergy.
 For smaller churches, the whole congregation may opt to be the team.
 There are Fall and Winter Co-horts of congregations annually.